Application Deadline: April 16, 2023

-The YSEALI Academic Fellowships are intensive short term academic Institutes whose purpose is to provide groups of young leaders with a deeper understanding of the United States, and a particular theme, while simultaneously enhancing their leadership skills.
+The YSEALI Academic Fellowship is an intensive short-term academic program whose purpose is to provide groups of young leaders with a deeper understanding of the United States and a particular theme, while simultaneously enhancing their leadership skills.
 The Fellowship will focus on one of three themes: Civic Engagement, Environmental Issues, and Social Entrepreneurship and Economic Development.

 The YSEALI Academic Fellowship on Civic Engagement will provide Fellows with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
-The Institute will define civic engagement, examine its development in the U.S., and explore topics such as citizenship, community building, economic development, grassroots activism, political leadership, and volunteerism.
-Other topics such as civil rights, entrepreneurship, ethics, leadership, and media will be discussed.
-Fellows will also have the opportunity to leave the classroom to meet with community leaders, entrepreneurs, and representatives of non-profit organizations.
-The academic residency will be complemented by an educational tour that will take participants to another area of the U.S. where they will meet with local, state, private, and not-for-profit organizations working in the field.
-The Institute will then conclude with a visit to Washington, D.C.
-The location and dates for the hosting institute(s) will be notified later.
+The Fellowship will define civic engagement, examine its development in the United States, and explore topics such as active citizenship, community building, economic development, grassroots activism, and volunteerism.
+Other topics such as civil rights, social justice, entrepreneurship, ethics, leadership, and media will be discussed.
+Fellows will also meet with community leaders, entrepreneurs, and representatives of non-profit organizations.
+Throughout the Fellowship participants will develop innovative and practical plans to become engaged citizens in their own communities.
+The University of Nebraska – Omaha and Portland State University will each conduct and host one Institute.

 The YSEALI Academic Fellowship on Environmental Issues will explore the role that environmental policy has played in the economic and political development of the United States.
-The Institute will use experiential learning techniques to expose participants to current themes in the field, including natural resource management, sustainable development/sustainable agricultural practices, food security, ecotourism, energy generation (new and traditional forms), and water management and treatment.
-The issues will be explored from numerous angles: local grassroots activism and civic initiatives, market-oriented approaches, and federal government policies and regulation.
-Finally, the Institute will explore environmental issues in the context of a globalized society, and draw comparisons between the United States and the participants’ home countries.
-Fellows will also have the opportunity to leave the classroom to meet with community leaders, and representatives of non-profit organizations.
-The academic residency will be complemented by an educational tour that will take participants to another area of the U.S. where they will meet with local, state, private, and nonprofit organizations working in the field.
-The Institute will then conclude with a 3 day program in Washington, D.C.
-The location and dates for the hosting institute(s) will be notified later.
+The Fellowship will use experiential learning techniques to expose participants to current themes in the field, including climate change, sustainable development/sustainable agricultural practices, food security, ecotourism, renewable energy generation, and water management and treatment.
+Fellows will explore the issues from numerous angles: local grassroots activism and civic initiatives, impacts on marginalized communities, private sector approaches, global multilateral efforts, and federal government policies and regulation.
+Finally, the Fellowships will explore environmental issues in the context of a globalized society, and draw comparisons between the United States and the participants’ home countries.
+Fellows will also have the opportunity to meet with community leaders, and representatives of non-profit organizations.
+The University of Montana and the East-West Center in Honolulu will each conduct and host one Institute.

-The YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social issues.
-The Institute will review the development, history, challenges, and successes of social enterprises and community leaders, in the United States and globally.
-Topics may include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.
-Students will also have the opportunity to leave the classroom to meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
-The academic residency will be complemented by an educational study tour that will take participants to New England and the Mid-Atlantic where they will meet with local, state, private, and nonprofit organizations working in the field.
-The Institute will then conclude with a 3 day program in Washington, DC.
-The location and dates for the hosting institute(s) will be notified later.
+The YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social and economic issues.
+The Fellowship will review the development, history, challenges, and successes of enterprises and community leaders, in the United States and globally.
+Topics include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.
+Students will also meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
+The University of Connecticut and the University of Texas-Austin will each conduct and host one Institute.

 - A YSEALI member – if you are not a YSEALI member yet, click here to register and become a member;